 All love comes from God, and all love reflects the love that God has for His creation.
 The Sacrament of Marriage is, first and foremost, a sign and symbol of this love.
 Marriage is a sacrament of the self-giving love which two people offer to each other.

-If you are interested in getting married in Crested Butte, please call the parish office at least six months prior to the wedding: 970-641-0808
+If you are interested in getting married at St. Peter’s, please contact the parish office at least 6 months prior to the event at 970-641-0808.

 As people of God, we all share in the priesthood of Christ, and so the Church speaks meaningfully of “the priesthood of all believers.”
 Each of us is to exercise our priesthood by strengthening and serving one another.
 Within the Church there are many means of service.
 One way of service stands out as a sacrament, namely Holy Orders, which ordains the recipient to the office of bishop, priest or deacon.